datajoint/datajoint-python/README.md

 With `dj.config["enable_python_native_blobs"]` set to `False` (default), any attempt to insert any datatype other than a numpy array will result in an exception.
-This is meant to get users to read this message in order to allow proper testing and migration of pre-0.12 pipelines to 0.11 in a safe manner.
+This is meant to get users to read this message in order to allow proper testing and migration of pre-0.12 pipelines to 0.12 in a safe manner.

 The exact process to update a specific pipeline will vary depending on the situation, but generally the following strategies may apply:

   * Altering code to directly store numpy structured arrays or plain multidimensional arrays.
-This strategy is likely best one for those tables requiring compatibility with Matlab.
+This strategy is likely best one for those tables requiring compatibility with MATLAB.
   * Adjust code to deal with both structured array and native fetched data for those tables that are populated with `dict`s in blobs in pre-0.12 version.
     In this case, insert logic is not adjusted, but downstream consumers